skwort/sense-firmware/README.md

 general, the entire test suite should be run before commiting to avoid regressions.
 Pre-commit hooks will be setup at a later date to automate this process.

+The GitHub Actions CI pipeline can be skipped by appending `skip-checks: true` to the end of the commit message.
+The trailer needs to be preceeded by two blank lines, and the commit called with `--cleanup=verbatim` to avoid collapsing adjacent newlines.

 ### Documentation